ananthrkutuva/finite-state-machines/README.md

 #### Overview

-This behavior creates a PersonFollowing Node which uses the laser scanning data to find the closes point cloud around the Neato and drive toward it.
+This behavior creates a PersonFollowing Node which uses the laser scanning data to find the closest point cloud around the Neato and drive toward it.

 [Real Life Example](https://youtube.com/shorts/5FZWkgwF-qI?feature=share)\
 [Rviz2 Example](https://youtu.be/bC2WSW05K24)